 So far in 2018 we've had a showing in

-Sacramento, San Francisco, San Diego, Los Angeles, New Orleans, Louisville, Cincinnati, Fort Lauderdale, Miami, Grand Rapids and Chicago.
+Sacramento, San Francisco, San Diego, Los Angeles, New Orleans, Louisville, New Orleans, Cincinnati, Fort Lauderdale, Miami, Grand Rapids and Chicago.

 We are looking for organizations to host a showing in their city, if you're interested contact us and lets make it happen.